Jude-Nwachukwu/hubspot-consent-state-gtm-variable/README.md

-# HubSpot Consent State – GTM Variable Template
+# HubSpot Consent State – GTM Variable Template (Unofficial)

 A Google Tag Manager (GTM) Variable Custom Template designed to work with the **HubSpot Consent Banner**.
 This template helps you identify the consent states of individual users and configure whether certain tags should execute based on their preferences.